Neural backpropagation: Mechanism

 To elaborate, neural backpropagation can occur in one of two ways.
 First, during the initiation of an axonal action potential, the cell body, or soma, can become depolarized as well.
 This depolarization can spread through the cell body towards the dendritic tree where there are voltage-gated sodium channels.
 The depolarization of these voltage-gated sodium channels can then result in the propagation of a dendritic action potential.
 Such backpropagation is sometimes referred to as an echo of the forward propagating action potential (Staley 2004).
 It has also been shown that an action potential initiated in the axon can create a retrograde signal that travels in the opposite direction (Hausser 2000).
 This impulse travels up the axon eventually causing the cell body to become depolarized, thus triggering the dendritic voltage-gated calcium channels.
 As described in the first process, the triggering of dendritic voltage-gated calcium channels leads to the propagation of a dendritic action potential.

-It is important to note that the strength of backpropagating action potentials varies greatly between different neuronal types (Hausser 2000).
+The strength of backpropagating action potentials varies greatly between different neuronal types (Hausser 2000).
 Some types of neuronal cells show little to no decrease in the amplitude of action potentials as they invade and travel through the dendritic tree while other neuronal cell types, such as cerebellar Purkinje neurons, exhibit very little action potential backpropagation (Stuart 1997).
 Additionally, there are other neuronal cell types that manifest varying degrees of amplitude decrement during backpropagation.
 It is thought that this is due to the fact that each neuronal cell type contains varying numbers of the voltage-gated channels required to propagate a dendritic action potential.